Inside Argentina’s Booming Online Gambling Market (2026)

 This is not all of it; all applicants have to pay a $30,000 state license fee, which will cover the administrative costs of reviewing the application.

-Despite all the effort required to get an iGaming license in Argentina, it doesn’t remain valid forever. iGaming licenses are only granted for a given amount of time based on the province, but the period can go up to 15 years in provinces like Cordoba.
+An iGaming license in Argentina isn’t valid forever. iGaming licenses are only granted for a given amount of time based on the province, but the period can go up to 15 years in provinces like Cordoba.
 Unfortunately, the license does not automatically renew after expiration.
 The regulator must be notified beforehand, and a reevaluation of the operations must be conducted to decide whether the license can be extended.

 What does the future hold for iGaming Argentina?

-Taking into consideration everything that we covered, the next few years are looking promising for iGaming in Argentina, to say the least.
+Argentina’s online gambling market is expected to keep expanding over the next several years, both in terms of player activity and regulatory development.
 By 2029, the overall gambling market in Argentina is projected to reach $6.6 billion with a CAGR of 4.49%, while the online sector alone is growing at a 9% CAGR.

 In iGaming 2026, 4 trends can be easily observed in Argentina’s online gambling market: